zhuanglinsheng/zhuanglinsheng.github.io/res/tapas_docs/syntax/1_Value_Types.md

 <br>

-## Double float
+## 1.1.4.
+Float

-A double float value in Tapas is in essence a `double float` in C++.
+A float value in Tapas is in essence a `double float` in C++.
 They can be obtained by literal of double float numbers or by numerical operations.

 ```tapas
 std::print('2 / 3.0 = ', 2 / 3.0)